Egg Freezing Manchester

-Freezing female eggs can be a long process.
+Contrary to some popular belief, the process of female egg freezing in Manchester can be a long one.
 In order to collect enough eggs (oocytes) to freeze, you have to undergo the same type of treatment as women having IVF.
 Drugs are used to stimulate the ovaries to produce multiple eggs.
 A few weeks after commencing treatment, the eggs are collected using an ultrasound-guided needle.
 Eggs that are mature (i.e. ready to be fertilised) can be frozen using a process called vitrification.
 When you wish to use the eggs, they are thawed and then fertilised using intra-cytoplasmic sperm injection (ICSI), a technique that involves injecting a single sperm into each egg.
 Resultant embryos are transferred to your uterus (a maximum of two at a time).

-Survival rates for eggs following freezing depend on the quality of the eggs before freezing, but on average about 70% of the eggs frozen will survive the freeze-thaw process.
+Survival rates for eggs following egg freezing in Manchester depends on the quality of the eggs before freezing, but on average about 70% of the eggs frozen will survive the freeze-thaw process.
 Of the surviving eggs undergoing ICSI we hope about 60% will fertilise.

 The use of frozen eggs is still a relatively new technique and as such it is difficult to provide any meaningful statistics regarding pregnancy rates.
 Success rates worldwide appear to be about 10% per attempt (rates quoted by individual clinics vary from 5% to up to 30%).